denniskuijs/openremote/docs/guides/ebs-volume-implementation.md

 ### 3.3.
 Wait until EC2 instance is created before attaching/mounting the volume

 In my initial attempt, I added logic to provision the `EBS` data volume using a seperate `CloudFormation` template.
 Once the instance was created by the `create-ec2` stack, I attached the volume immediately.
-The goal with this approach was to ensure the volume would be mounted in time before the `cfn-scripts` responsilbe for formatting and mounting the volume were executed.
+The goal with this approach was to ensure the volume would be mounted in time before the `cfn-scripts` responsible for formatting and mounting the volume were executed.

 However, the creation of the `EC2` instance is only considered complete once all `cfn-scripts` have been successfully executed and `cfn-signal` returns a `SUCCESS` status.
 Since volume creation and mounting were part of the `cfn-scripts`, It wasn't possible to wait for the instance to be initalized beforehand.
-As a result, if the volume couldn't be attached or mounted successfully or in time, the `cfn-scripts` would fail, and the instance creation will be rolled back.
+As a result, if the volume couldn't be attached or mounted successfully or in time, the `cfn-scripts` would fail, and the `CloudFormation` stack will be rolled back.

 To address this issue, I moved the provisioning of the `EBS` data volume into the `create-ec2` stack.
 Since the volume must reside in the same availibilty zone as the instance, it is now created immediately after the instance is successfully launched.